alexheretic/ab-av1/README.md

 Also supports other ffmpeg compatible encoders like libx265 & libx264.

 ### Command: auto-encode
-Automatically determine the best crf to deliver the min-vmaf and use it to encode a video.
+Automatically determine the best crf to deliver the min-vmaf and use it to encode a video or image.

 Two phases:
 * [crf-search](#command-crf-search) to determine the best --crf value